astra1dev/awesome-among-us/README.md

 - [LevelImposter](https://levelimposter.net) - create and play custom maps with ease
 - [Town of Us Reactivated](https://github.com/eDonnes124/Town-Of-Us-R) - play with A LOT more roles
+- [Modding Us](https://github.com/overnightau/moddingus) - mod based on the old version, but with lots of improvements and features

 ## Host-only Mods